-2 Experimental Procedures
+2 Experimental procedures

-2.1 Sampling sites and snow-sample filtration
+2.1 Sampling sites and snow sample filtration

 During the study period, less snow fell in 2014 than in 2010, and no seasonal snow was present in the western part of Inner Mongolia.
 Therefore, we collected 94 snow samples at 14 sites in January and February of 2014 across north China following the sampling route of Huang et al. (2011).
 The sites are numbered in chronological order from 90 to 103, following previous snow surveys (Ye et al., 2012; Wang et al., 2013).
 Figure 1 shows the locations of the snow field campaigns across northern China.
 The sampling locations were selected to be at least 50 km from any settlement and 1 km from the nearest road.
 Snow samples were kept frozen before being filtered.
 We set up a temporary laboratory along the sampling route.
-Owing to BC in snow is often hydrophobic, long time melting could lose more BC to the container walls instead of collected on the filter (Ogren et al., 1983).
-In order to minimize the loss of insoluble ILAPs, we quickly melted the snow samples in a microwave within a very short time.
-Therefore, the loss of insoluble LAPs is very limited, and can be neglectable.
-At present, this method is widely performed for snow melting procedure.
-(Dothery et al., 2010, 2014; Wang et al., 2013).
-Subsequently, we simultaneously filtered the snow samples using quartz fiber filters with 1-μm pores and Nuclepore filters with 0.4-μm pores.
-Then, we refiltered the snow samples for the quartz fiber filters using Nuclepore filters with 0.4-um pores to account for the loss of BC mass in the 1-μm pore quartz fiber filters.
-Finally, we stored the original and refiltered snow samples in clean high-density polyethylene bottles in a freezer at -30°C for subsequent analysis.
+Owing to BC in snow often being hydrophobic, long-time melting could cause more BC loss to the container walls instead of being collected on the filter (Ogren et al., 1983).
+In order to minimize the loss of insoluble LAPs (ILAPs), we quickly melted the snow samples in a microwave within a very short time.
+Therefore, the loss of insoluble LAPs is very limited and can be neglectable.
+At present, this method is a widely performed snow-melting procedure (Dothery et al., 2010, 2014; Wang et al., 2013).
+Subsequently, we simultaneously filtered the snow samples using quartz-fiber filters with 1 μm pores and Nuclepore filters with 0.4 μm pores.
+Then, we refiltered the snow samples for the quartz-fiber filters using Nuclepore filters with 0.4 μm pores to account for the loss of BC mass in the 1 μm pore quartz-fiber filters.
+Finally, we stored the original and refiltered snow samples in clean high-density polyethylene bottles in a freezer at -30 °C for subsequent analysis.
 For details of the sampling and filtration procedures, see Wang et al. (2013).

-To evaluate the accuracy of the TSI technique in measuring BC concentrations, the atmospheric samples were collected continuously on Nuclepore and quartz fiber filters with high-volume samplers during the periods 09:00 to 17:00 (daytime; local time) and 23:00 to 07:00 (nighttime) at site 103 in Lanzhou from 5 to 25 August 2015.
-The pumps were operated at a flow rate of 10 L min-1.
+To evaluate the accuracy of the TSI technique in measuring BC concentrations, the atmospheric samples were continuously collected on Nuclepore and quartz-fiber filters with high-volume samplers during the periods 09:00 to 17:00 (daytime; local time) and 23:00 to 07:00 (nighttime) at site 103 in Lanzhou from 5 to 25 August 2015.
+The pumps were operated at a flow rate of $10 L \text{ min}^{-1}$ .
 In total, 40 atmospheric samples were collected during this experiment and used to assess the accuracy of the atmospheric BC concentration measurements of the improved TSI technique.